tsclay/RAPP/README.md

 Upon success, your browser should load the localhost for the server.
 It should look something like this:

 <img src="https://i.imgur.com/NtdB7BN.png" alt="Whoops..." style="width: 700px; height: auto; display: block; margin: 0 auto;">

+The AJAX requests in this React app are handled through the Axios library.
+You may ditch this for something different if you like.

 <br>